 Important Safety Information

 Your doctor will need to evaluate your condition to determine if Inspire therapy is right for you.
 For example, Inspire therapy is not intended for patients with a complete concentric collapse at the level of the soft palate, or those in whom central and mixed apneas make up 25% or more of their apnea-hypopnea index.
-You will not be able to have an MRI or diathermy if you have the Inspire system implanted.
-In addition, Inspire therapy is not recommended for patients with a body mass index of greater than 32.
+You will not be able to have diathermy if you have the Inspire system implanted.
+Patients who require MRI should discuss Inspire therapy with their doctor.
+In addition, Inspire therapy has not been clinically tested in patients with a body mass index greater than 32.

 As with any surgically implanted device, there are risks associated with the Inspire system.
 First, there are risks related to the surgical procedure itself such as pain, swelling, temporary tongue weakness, and infection.
 These types of events are generally expected with any kind of surgery, and almost all of them are resolved on their own or with medication within a period of weeks or months.